johnpuddephatt/zwl/src/tips/how-to-make-a-face-mask-from-stuff-you-have-lying-around-the-house.md

 ---
 layout: layouts/post.njk
-title: How to make a face mask from stuff you have lying around the house
+title: How to make a face covering from stuff you have lying around the house
 date: 2020-05-26T14:36:21.831Z
 tags: stuff
 image: /uploads/93796060_617929519067512_4356177176366185127_n.jpg